-The aggregate changes in the balance of our gross unrecognized tax benefits during 2018, 2017, and 2016 were as follows (in thousands):
+The aggregate changes in the balance of our gross unrecognized tax benefits during 2019, 2018, and 2017 were as follows (in thousands):

-December 31, 2015 \$ 8,662 Increases in balances related to tax positions taken during prior period 46 Increases in balances related to tax positions taken during current period 1,673 Decreases in balances related to tax positions taken during prior period (1,048) December 31, 2016 9,333 Increases in balances related to tax positions taken during current period 61 Decreases in balances related to tax positions taken during prior period (2,077) December 31, 2017 7,317 Increases in balances related to tax positions taken during current period 255 Decreases in balances related to tax positions taken during prior period (228) December 31, 2018 \$ 7,344
+December 31, 2016 \$ 9,333 Increases in balances related to tax positions taken during current period 61 Decreases in balances related to tax positions taken during prior period (2,077) December 31, 2017 7,317 Increases in balances related to tax positions taken during current period 255 Decreases in balances related to tax positions taken during prior period (228) December 31, 2018 7,344 Increases in balances related to tax positions during a prior period 155 Increases in balances related to tax positions taken during current period 354 Decreases in balances related to tax positions taken during prior period (20) December 31, 2019 \$ 7,833

-Accrued interest and penalties related to unrecognized tax benefits were included in the income tax provision and are immaterial as of December 31, 2018 and 2017.
+Accrued interest and penalties related to unrecognized tax benefits were included in the income tax provision and are immaterial as of December 31, 2019 and 2018.

-As of December 31, 2018, there are \$0.4 million unrecognized tax benefits that, if recognized, would affect our effective tax rate.
+As of December 31, 2019, there are \$0.7 million unrecognized tax benefits that, if recognized, would affect our effective tax rate.
 We do not anticipate that our existing unrecognized tax benefits will significantly increase or decrease within the next 12 months.

 We file income tax returns in the United States, various states, and certain foreign jurisdictions.
 As a result of net operating loss carryforwards, all of our tax years are open to federal and state examination in the United States.
-Tax years from 2013 are open to examination in various foreign countries.
+Tax years from 2009 are open to examination in various foreign countries.

-11. Employee Benefit Plans
+12. Employee Benefit Plans

 We sponsor a 401(k) savings plan for our employees in the United States that stipulates that eligible employees may elect to contribute to the plan, subject to certain limitations, up to the lesser of 90% of eligible compensation or the maximum amount allowed by the U.S. Internal Revenue Service.
 In 2015, we implemented a match formula of 100% up to \$2,000 annually, following a 4-year vesting schedule.
-Employer matching contributions to the 401(k) plan for the years ended December 31, 2018, 2017, and 2016 were \$0.4 million, \$0.5 million, and \$0.6 million, respectively.
+In 2019, the match was increased to up to \$3,000 annually.
+Employer matching contributions to the 401(k) plan for the years ended December 31, 2019, 2018, and 2017 were \$0.6 million, \$0.4 million, and \$0.5 million, respectively.

-12. Information About Geographic Areas
+13. Information About Geographic Areas